Paranjoy Guha Thakurta: Career

+Following this, a defamation notice was sent to the Sameeksha Trust and the authors of the article.
+Fearing an expensive lawsuit by one of India's biggest corporate houses, Sameeksha Trust (which runs the journal EPW) decided to take down the article, prompting Paranjoy Guha Thakurta's resignation on July 18, 2017, over alleged differences with the board.
+The Adani Group is headed by Gautam Adani who is understood to be close to Prime Minister Narendra Modi.

+The Hindenburg Research report on Adani published on January 24, 2023, alleged that Adani had engaged in a number of questionable practices, including opaque accounting, environmental violations, and bribery.
+The report caused a significant drop in Adani's share price and led to calls for investigations into the company's activities.
+Paranjoy Guha Thakurta is the only Indian journalist who was referred to in the report.

 Paid news

 Guha Thakurta was a member of the sub-committee set up by the Press Council of India to look into the malaise of paid news.
-Initially, the report titled '‘Paid News: How Corruption in the Indian Media Undermines Democracy" was to be released on 26 April 2010, but it was deferred after many members of the Council raised objections.
+Initially, the report titled Paid News: How Corruption in the Indian Media Undermines Democracy was to be released on 26 April 2010, but it was deferred after many members of the Council raised objections.
 A diluted version of the report, which was released on 30 July 2010, raised a storm.
 A number of newspaper establishments were named as having indulged in editorial malpractices.
 These included Bennett, Coleman and Co (owners of The Times of India), HT Media (owners of Hindustan Times, Hindustan and Mint), Dainik Jagaran, Dainik Bhaskar, Punjab Kesari, Lokmat, Eenadu, and Sakshi group, among others.